syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 {% tabs %}
 {% highlight c# %}
-// Creating an instance for custom appointment class Meeting meeting = new Meeting();
+// Creating an instance for the custom appointment class Meeting meeting = new Meeting();
-// Setting start time of an event meeting.From = new DateTime(2020, 12, 13, 10, 0, 0);
+// Setting the start time of an event meeting.From = new DateTime(2020, 12, 13, 10, 0, 0);
-// Setting end time of an event meeting.To = meeting.From.AddHours(2);
+// Setting the end time of an event meeting.To = meeting.From.AddHours(2);
-// Setting Id for an event
-meeting.Id = 1;
+// Setting the Id for an event meeting.Id = 1;
-// Setting start time for an event meeting.EventName = "Client Meeting";
+// Setting the subject for an event meeting.EventName = "Client Meeting";
-// Setting color for an event
-meeting.BackgroundColor = new SolidColorBrush(Colors.Gray);
+// Setting the background color for an event meeting.BackgroundColor = new SolidColorBrush(Colors.Gray);
- // Setting foreground color for an event meeting.ForegroundColor = new SolidColorBrush(Colors.White);
+ // Setting the foreground color for an event meeting.ForegroundColor = new SolidColorBrush(Colors.White);
 // Creating recurrence rule
 meeting.RecurrenceRule = "FREQ=DAILY;INTERVAL=1;COUNT=10";